Luthey-Schulten-Lab/SummerSchool_2026/DNA/README.md

-Also found to be essential were topoisomerases.
-There is evidence for coordination between topoisomerases and SMC complexes[^zawadzki2015].
+Also essential for partitioning (both in terms of transposon mutagenesis and from a simulation perspective) are topoisomerases.
+There is even evidence for coordination between topoisomerases and SMC complexes[^zawadzki2015].
 For our simulations, topoisomerase is modeled by periodically running a set of minimizations and Brownian dynamics steps with DNA-DNA pair interactions replaced by soft potentials, which permits strand-crossings.

 We don't have a great way of keeping track of strand crossings, but they usually happen when the SMC loops update, pulling strands of DNA taught against one another.